 - 1. Readmissions to the ASN Program will be based on the individual student's circumstances, and available space.
 The student must be in good academic standing before his/her request for readmissions will be approved. - 2.
 The student desiring readmission must contact that Admissions Specialist for ASN in Student Affairs/Admissions and submit application to the Admissions office at least one semester prior to the semester in which they seek readmission. - 3.
 Student must submit a "Readmission Request Form" to the ASN Clinical Coordinator at least one semester prior to the semester in which they seek readmission. - 4.
 The ASN Program must be completed within three years of successful completion of RNSG 1920 or two years from successful completion of RNSG 1960.
 All students desiring readmission must be able to complete the ASN Program within the allotted time frame.
 Students unable to complete the program in the allotted time frame will not be eligible for readmission. - 5.
 Psychomotor/nursing validation Nursing skill validation will be evaluated using procedure check off sheets.
 Skills will be selected from the skills learned in course(s) previously taken.
 Following each lab check-off session, the student will receive a rating for each skill that was completed.
 If a (U) was earned, the specific behavior of the student will be described in writing on the evaluation tool and will be shared with the student.
 The student will be expected to review and return for a second attempt with the Course Coordinator.
-If an unsatisfactory grade is assigned for the 2nd attempt, the student will be required to make an appointment with the Course Coordinator for remediation, and make a video demonstrating competency of the skill.
+If an unsatisfactory grade is assigned for the 2nd attempt, the student will be required to make an appointment with the Course Coordinator for remediation, and make a video demonstrating competency of the skill, which will be reviewed by a faculty panel.
 Satisfactory demonstration of the skill must be obtained prior to the final exam.
 If satisfactory demonstration of the skill is not accomplished, the student will earn a "U" and will receive an "F" for the course.
 The student must provide his/her own supplies for check off.
 If a partner is needed in the skill check off, the student must bring a partner to check off.
 If the student will need a section of the skills lab for practice, the student must check with faculty to make sure the lab is available for practice. - 6.
 To ensure proper response, all inquiries regarding reentry to the ASN Program are to be directed to the Admissions Office, ASN Clinical Coordinator, ASN Program Chair, and, if necessary, the Dean for the School of Health Sciences. - 7.
 Any student that is out a semester and re-admitted to the ASN Program will be under a new ASN Student Handbook.
 It is the student's responsibility to obtain a new copy of the Handbook on the SRTC Website.
-It is especially important that students know that it is their responsibility to keep informed of all changes including academic requirements for graduation.
+It is especially important that students know that it is their responsibility to keep informed of all changes including academic requirements for graduation. - 8.
+Any student that is out a semester and/or re-admitted to the ASN Program is to meet with the Program Chair between semesters for remediation assignments.